Nepotism: Politics

-In 2017, President Donald Trump was accused of nepotism after appointing both his son-in-law, Jared Kushner and his daughter Ivanka (married to Kushner) into advisory roles to the president.
+In 2017, President Donald Trump was accused of nepotism after appointing both his son-in-law, Jared Kushner and his older daughter Ivanka (married to Kushner) into advisory roles to the president.
 Neither Jared nor Ivanka had any experience in public service.
-In 2020, President Trump appointed his son Eric Trump's brother-in-law, Kyle Yunaska, to the position of NASA Deputy Chief of Staff.
+In 2020, President Trump appointed Kyle Yunaska, the brother-in-law of his son Eric, to the position of NASA Deputy Chief of Staff.

-In 2024, President Joe Biden was accused of nepotism for pardoning his son Hunter Biden's federal felony gun and tax convictions, as well as any offense against the United States occurring between January 1, 2014 and December 1, 2024.
+In 2024, President Joe Biden was accused of nepotism for pardoning his surviving son Hunter Biden's federal felony gun and tax convictions, as well as any other offense against the United States occurring between January 1, 2014 and December 1, 2024.

 Legality

 Current (since 1995) US court rulings have held that the White House itself does not constitute an "agency" for the purposes of adhering to existing anti-nepotism laws on the books.

 Venezuela

 Nepotism is known to be practiced by the President of the Venezuelan National Assembly, Cilia Flores.
 Nine positions in the National Assembly were filled by Flores' family members, including a mother-in-law, aunt, three siblings, a cousin and her mother, and two nephews.